-- A. Seat Height.
-Adjust seat height by loosening the seatpost collar.
-Standing next to the bike, position the saddle so it's the same height as your hip.
-Align the saddle with the frame and tighten the seatpost clamp. - B. When riding, you should have a slight bend in your knee when the pedal is at the bottom of its rotation. - C. Torque Bolts.
-Select the correct bit and install it into the torque wrench.
-Look for the torque specification markings on the front and back of the stem, as well as the seatpost.
-If these markings are absent, torque all stem, seatpost and seat collar bolts to 7 Nm. - D. Confirm the handlebar is centered and at the correct angle, then torque the stem bolts in an "X" pattern to the specified value, ensuring the gap between the faceplate and stem body remains even from top to bottom.
+- A. Torque Bolts.
+Select the correct bit and install it into the torque wrench. - B. Look for the torque specification markings on the front and back of the stem, as well as the seatpost.
+If these markings are absent, torque all stem, seatpost and seat collar bolts to 7 Nm. - C. Confirm the handlebar is centered and at the correct angle, then torque the stem bolts in an "X" pattern to the specified value, ensuring the gap between the faceplate and stem body remains even from top to bottom. - D. Reflectors.
+Ensure the rear reflector is pointing straight back, and the front reflector points straight ahead, perpendicular to the ground.
+Tighten both reflectors with a screwdriver.